andreahjelde/Oblig2/README.md

-H1 elements will have a size of 4rem
+H1 elements will have a size of 4rem   X

-H2 elements will have a size of 2.2rem
+H2 elements will have a size of 2.2rem X

 The paragraph will never exceed 70ch wide and the distance